hspedro/ckad-preparation/README.md

 ## Pod

-Pod's are the smallest working units of Kubernetes which runs a single-instance of an application.
+Pods are the smallest working units of Kubernetes which runs a single instance of an application.

 ![Simple pod overview](./images/pod.png)